dataminer-site/dataminer-site.github.io/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 This will first copy the `customer.parquet` to the DuckDB-Wasm file system, then download it via your browser.

-In short, your DuckDB instance, which _runs entirely within your browser,_ first installed and loaded the [TPC-H extension](/docs/extensions/tpch).
+In short, your DataMiner instance, which _runs entirely within your browser,_ first installed and loaded the [TPC-H extension](/docs/extensions/tpch).
 It then used the extension logic to generate data and convert it to a Parquet file.
 Finally, you could download the Parquet file as a regular file to your local file system.

 <a href="https://shell.duckdb.org/#queries=v0,INSTALL-tpch~,LOAD-tpch~,CALL-dbgen(sf%3D0.1)~,PRAGMA-tpch(7)~">
 <img src="/images/wasm-blog-post-shell-tpch.png"